spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 9. Click **Upload**.

-# Part 3: Test Access to AWS S3
+# Part Three: Test Access to AWS S3

 Now that Kubernetes and AWS are configured for OIDC federation, we'll test the connection.
 This test retrieves a JWT SVID from the SPIRE Agent and uses the JWT token in the JWT SVID to access S3.